 Our Proud History

-Carnegie Institute was founded in 1947, Detroit, Michigan.
-Its license was granted by the Michigan State Department of Education to establish postsecondary education and training for the development of human resources in the allied health support services.
-The need for trained medical assistants was critical as specialized postsecondary education was nonexistent.
+Carnegie Institute was founded in 1947 in Detroit, Michigan.
+The Michigan State Department of Education granted its license to establish postsecondary education and training for human resources development in allied health support services.
+The need for trained medical assistants was critical, as specialized postsecondary education was nonexistent.

 The Beginning Of Many Firsts